FranxYao/dgm_latent_bow/README.md

+NOTE: I know that many of you are encountering issues running the code.
+I am so sorry for not setting up this properly perviously.
+I am currently stuck in China for a visa issue but my codes are in my New York apartment ...
+So sorry for all the inconvience.
+Will address all issues before NeurIPS.

 # The Latent Bag of Words Model

 Implementation of Yao Fu, Yansong Feng and John Cunningham, _Paraphrase Generation with Latent Bag of Words_.
 NeurIPS 2019. [paper](https://github.com/FranxYao/dgm_latent_bow/blob/master/doc/latent_bow_camera_ready.pdf)